 The program provides for the stewardship of non-renewable archaeological resources and an opportunity for public participation in discovering our past right in your backyard.
 Learn more below.

 EVENTS & SUMMER CAMPS

 Archaeology Summer Camps

 Needwood Mansion, 6700 Needwood Road, Derwood, MD

 Find out what it takes to be an archaeologist!
 Investigate Montgomery County’s history from the ground up with archaeologists from Montgomery Parks.
 We host Summer Camps, Aftercare sessions, and Leadership Training Workshops.
-Registration starts January 22.
-More information will be available for 2019 Summer Camps in late 2018.
+Registration starts January 22, 2019.

 Archaeology camps are approved for SSL hours and fulfill most requirements for a Boy Scout Archaeology Merit Badge.

 The Archaeology Program is working on several ongoing research and education projects to explore Montgomery County’s past.
 See below for more information on each one.

 Josiah Henson Park